-Lot Line in Mid Section Looking North Site No. 4: 22nd and 23 Lots of 1st Squadron and Barnes-Farwell Lot Line The wall between the 22nd and 23rd lots of the 1st Squadron of the Great Dividends can be followed a long way to the south; however, the area is very brushy and it is easier to go back to the park road and follow it south to the Boy Scout Trail cut off.
-Follow the Boy Scout Trail east past the abandoned lean-tos to where it crosses the trace of an old stone wall.
+Wall Segment between 2nd Squadron Lots 16 and 17 at Left in Picture To resume the tour, you can either bushwhack back west along the squadron line to the park road at Site 2, or use the many trails on the former ski slope going east and south to visit sites 8, 7, 6, 5, and 4 in reverse order.
+Site No. 4: 22nd and 23 Lots of 1st Squadron and Barnes-Farwell Lot Line The wall between the 22nd and 23rd lots of the 1st Squadron of the Great Dividends can be followed a long way to the south; however, the area is very brushy and it is easier to go back to the park road and follow it south to the Boy Scout Trail cut off.
+Follow the Boy Scout Trail east past the abandoned lean-tos (built by ERA crews during the Great Depression) to where it crosses the trace of an old stone wall.